rileylitchfield/current-portfolio/README.md

 # Personal Website Deployed with Kubernetes

 A responsive personal website featuring a contact form powered by a PHP backend.
-This project is fully containerized with Docker and deployed to a Kubernetes cluster on DigitalOcean, showcasing modern DevOps practices such as container orchestration, secrets management, and scalable deployments.
+This project is fully containerized with Docker and deployed to a Kubernetes cluster on DigitalOcean.
+This project was completed to demonstrate modern DevOps practices such as container orchestration, secrets management, and scalable deployments.

 ---